krmopuri/foml25/_lectures/foml-01.md

 ---
 type: lecture
-date: 2024-09-14
+date: 2025-07-28
-title: (foml-01) Unsupervised Learning - 1
+title: (foml-01) What is ML?
+Types of learning.

 # optional
 # please use /static_files/notes directory to store notes
 # thumbnail: /static_files/path/to/image.jpg

 # optional
-tldr: "Overview of Unsupervised Learning with a focus on K-means clustering."
+tldr: "Introduction class.
+What is Machine Learning and types of learning paradigms."

 # optional
 # set it to true if you don't want this lecture to appear in the updates section